soffyo/dynamodb-ts-client/README.md

 # DynamoDB TS Client
 AWS DynamoDB Client with Typescript support.
 It is intended for use in Typescript environments where your schemas are already defined via classes or types like [TypeGraphQL](https://typegraphql.com/).
-You can pass them to the class constructor and have them propagated to all its methods.
+You can pass them to the client and have them propagated to all its methods.

 # Developemnt
-This client is in early development stage and may lack essential features, or may appear unfinished.
-At this stage, it is not suitable for production environments yet.
-Expect to see more in the next future.
+This client covers the most basic DynamoDB usage.
+Some of the functionalities (like secondary indexes) are yet to be implemented.
+Check this page anytime soon to see evolutions!

 # Installation
 ```